All OPC UA Applications require an Application Instance Certificate which shall contain the following information:

 This Certificate may be generated automatically when the application is installed.
 In this situation the private key assigned to the Certificate shall be used to create the Certificate signature.
 Certificates created in this way are called self-signed Certificates.

-The figure above illustrates the interactions between the application, the Administrator and the Certificate Authority.
+Figure 19above illustrates the interactions between the application, the Administrator and the Certificate Authority.
 The Application is as OPC UA Application installed on a single machine.
 The Administrator is the person responsible for managing the machine and the OPC UA Application.
-The Certificate Authority is an entity that can issue digital Certificates that meet the requirements of the organisation deploying the OPC UA Application.
+The Certificate Authority is an entity that can issue digital Certificates that meet the requirements of the organization deploying the OPC UA Application.

 Vendors may choose to automate the process of acquiring Certificates from an authority.
 If this is the case, the Administrator would still go through the steps illustrated in Figure 19, however, the installation program for the application would do them automatically and only prompt the Administrator to provide information about the application instance being installed.